Toggle: English / Spanish

 Chills are an important symptom with certain diseases such as malaria.

 Chills are common in young children.
 Children tend to develop higher fevers than adults.
 Even minor illness can produce high fevers in young children.

-Infants tend not to develop obvious chills, but any fever in an infant 6 months or younger should be reported to a health care provider.
-Fevers in infants 6 months to 1 year should also be reported unless the parent is certain of its cause.
+Infants tend not to develop obvious chills.
+However, call your health care provider about any fever in an infant 6 months or younger.
+Also call for fevers in infants 6 months to 1 year unless you are sure of the cause.